hipBali/vclua/docs/README.md

 ---

-This is a complicated topic since two infrastructures are involved (Lua and Free Pascal).
+Error handling is a complicated topic since two infrastructures are involved (Lua and Free Pascal).
 And maybe more, if your Lua script is a plugin for a host application.
 Error handling in VCLua is only partly customizable via error callbacks.
 An error callback is a Lua function receiving a string representing an error.
 It is called using `lua_pcall` and results are ignored.

 > [!CAUTION]
 > If an error or an exception propagates unhandled through multiple layers of Lua, Free Pascal, C++, etc. code, Lua environment may no longer be in a completely Ok state, so the best thing you can do when you finally catch the error is to shut down Lua VM gracefully.
 Lua may have been compiled as C++ which would make Lua errors external exceptions to FPC.
 If it's compiled as C error propagation won't call Free Pascal destructors while stack is unwound.
 Read [this](https://sol2.readthedocs.io/en/latest/errors.html#catch-and-crash) for more details.
 Please also consult LCL docs on how LCL handles exceptions.